DanMullerCZ/Meal-Tracking-App/README.md

     POST /meals will take input and create new name, DELETE /meal/:name will delete a meal.

-So a typical REST API application
+Exercise for REST API endpoints